This article originally appeared on VICE UK.

-This is the essence of fashion: there are entire businesses built on these narratives, of how the right shirt will make you feel like a thousand bucks.
-It's why we dress up when we’re going out, dress down when we’re inside, aesthetically code-switching through the world's offices, restaurants and house parties.
+This is the essence of fashion: There are entire businesses built on these narratives, of how the right shirt will make you feel like a thousand bucks.
+It's why we dress up when we’re going out, dress down when we’re inside, aesthetically code-switching through the world's offices, restaurants, and house parties.
 But what story is the scumbro telling?
 I would have to become one to find out, and seeing as they look like gentrified trash, the first step was to wake up on my friend's couch in gentrified east London.

 Part and parcel of the scumbro messiness is bad facial hair.
-Everyone knows the most disgraceful members of society let their beards grow past their sell-by date, hiding all their impurities behind a gross follicle shield.
+Everyone knows the most disgraceful members of society let their beards grow past their sell-by date, hiding all of their impurities behind a gross follicle shield.
 But that's also so Tinder, 2015, and the scumbro has evolved with several varieties of beard.
 There's Jonah Hill's all-over-do, which I’m pretty sure would have a Reddit account if it could detach from his face, sentiently tweeting about Cambridge Analytica.
-Shia Labeouf's is somewhere between cowboy and hot bin man.
-Then there's Justin Bieber, with his teeny-weeny, incy-wincy, baby-booby, oopsy-poopsy little moustache.
+Shia Labeouf's is somewhere between cowboy and hot garbage man.
+Then there's Justin Bieber, with his teeny-weeny, incy-wincy, baby-booby, oopsy-poopsy little mustache.

 Of course I went for that one.